-Light of Day farm is Michigan’s only certified Demeter Biodynamic farm at the present time.
-Biodynamic farming methods, in a nutshell, are based on recommendations made by Dr. Rudolf Steiner, using a Lunar calendar as a guide to planting and harvesting, the application of certain preparations, positive intention, and a sincere dedication and devotion to healing the Earth by exhibiting a reverence for every created thing.
+Light of Day farm is Michigan’s (and North America’s) only certified Demeter Biodynamic TEA farm.
+Biodynamic farming methods, in a nutshell, are based on recommendations made by Dr. Rudolf Steiner, using a Lunar calendar as a guide to planting and harvesting, the application of certain homeopathic preparations, positive intention, and a sincere dedication and devotion to healing the Earth by exhibiting a reverence for the life of every created thing.
 We have seen incredibly positive results in soil vitality, and in the quality and quantity of our yields here since incorporating these ancient methods of farming wisdom into our practice.
 Old and New Testament scripture references many of the formal Biodynamic principles that Dr. Rudolph Steiner highlights in his lectures and his book, Agriculture, written in the 1920’s.

 “Biodynamics is a holistic, sustainable form of agriculture that dates all the way back to the 1920’s.
 It takes into account everything from the cycles of the moon and stars to the soil, plants, animals and people, with the ultimate goal of making each garden or farm a healthy self-sustaining ecosystem.”-ATTRA

 To learn more about Biodynamics, please read this very informative overview of the process by following on the ATTRA website.

 BIODYNAMIC® AGRICULTURE AT A GLANCE